 More Than Just “Most Visited” Parks

-Now, this is where some of the context will come in as you review these numbers, and I want to make it as simple as possible.
-However, I also want to show you the math behind the process so it doesn’t appear we’re doing voodoo or favoring any particular spot.
+Now, this is where some context comes in as you review these numbers, and we want to show the math so it doesn’t look like we’re doing voodoo or favoring any particular spot.

 Visitors Per Square Mile